borntofrappe/the-nature-of-code/README.md

 - _selection_, a way to pick and choose property over another

-The principles are put into practice in a series of steps, which can be immediately split in two categories: setup, for the operations occurring once at the beginning of the problem, and draw, for the logic considering to the environment and variables continuously until a solution is found.
+The principles are put into practice in a series of steps, which can be immediately split in two categories: setup and draw.

 _Please note:_ the steps are detailed in the context of a specific problem, writing a desired sentence, but the logic is applied to a more varied type of problems.